Skip to Main Content

 • Biography

-Nicole Oakman, M.D., is an Assistant Professor in the Departments of Pediatrics and Internal Medicine at UT Southwestern and a member of the Division of Hospital Medicine.
-She is the Director of the Internal Medicine Sub-Internship Course.
-She focuses on health disparities, medical education, and the transition from pediatric to adult care.
+Nicole Oakman, M.D., is an Assistant Professor in the Departments of Pediatrics and Internal Medicine at UT Southwestern and a member of the Division of Hospital Medicine, for which she serves as Director of the Med-Peds Hospital Medicine Group.
+She also serves as Director of the Internal Medicine Sub-Internship Course.

-Originally from South Carolina, Dr. Oakman received a Bachelor of Science with honors in molecular, cellular, and developmental biology from Yale University in New Haven, Connecticut.
+Originally from South Carolina, Dr. Oakman received her bachelor's degree with honors in molecular, cellular, and developmental biology from Yale University in New Haven, Connecticut.
 She earned her medical degree from the University of Pennsylvania and completed a residency in internal medicine and pediatrics at Baylor College of Medicine in Houston, where she served as Chief Resident.

 Certified by the American Board of Internal Medicine and the American Board of Pediatrics, Dr. Oakman joined the UT Southwestern faculty in 2019.